Light Dragoons: Early history

-B Squadron (The Guards) was the first squadron of the newly formed regiment to do a tour of duty; sent to Bosnia and Herzegovina in May 1993 on peacekeeping duties.
+B Squadron (The Guards) was the first squadron of the newly formed regiment to undertake a tour of duty; sent to Bosnia and Herzegovina in May 1993 on peacekeeping duties.
 They were followed by C Squadron (The Legion) in November 1993 and later by A and D squadrons in 1994.
-In total the regiment did 13 operational tours of Bosnia, leading them to be described in 2001 by the Chief of Defence Staff, General Sir Charles Guthrie as "the best regiment in the army at present: consistently the best officered, best recruited and all round most effective".
+In total the regiment performed 13 operational tours of Bosnia, leading them to be described in 2001 by the Chief of Defence Staff, General Sir Charles Guthrie as "the best regiment in the army at present: consistently the best officered, best recruited and all round most effective".
 For all of those initial tours the Light Dragoons deployed on Combat Vehicle Reconnaissance (Tracked).

 In July 2003, The Light Dragoons sent units to Iraq on Operation Telic 2, followed by Operation Telic 6 in May 2005.
-Here the Regiment assisted with post conflict stabilisation, training the police force, and fighting in the counter-insurgency operations.
+Here the Regiment assisted with post-conflict stabilisation, training the police force, and fighting in the counter-insurgency operations.

 In October 2006, elements of the regiment were deployed on a tour of duty in Helmand Province, Afghanistan on Operation Herrick 5 with 3 Commando Brigade.
 This was followed by Operation Herrick 6 in April 2007 with 12 Mechanised Brigade.
 The regiment deployed as a battle group on Operation Herrick 10 in April 2009 and took part in Operation Panther's Claw in the summer of 2009.
 The regiment's last deployment to Afghanistan was on Operation Herrick 16 in April 2012.
 Here it provided the Brigade Reconnaissance Force, Formation Reconnaissance and mentoring teams for local forces.

 In 2014, soldiers from The Light Dragoons deployed to Bosnia on Operation Althea; providing a mobile reconnaissance capability for the EU forces ahead of the Bosnian elections.

 Deployments since 2015

-In 2015, The Light Dragoons subordinated to 4th Infantry Brigade and moved to a new home at Gaza Barracks in Catterick Garrison.
+In 2015, the Light Dragoons subordinated to 4th Infantry Brigade and moved to a new home at Gaza Barracks in Catterick Garrison.

 In March 2017, A Squadron (The Empire) deployed to Poland on Op Cabrit as part of the NATO Enhanced Forward Presence.
 They were followed by B Squadron (The Guards) in October 2017 and C Squadron (The Legion) in April 2020.

 The Light Dragoons deployed a platoon to Afghanistan in 2018 on Op Toral.

 In December 2020, The Light Dragoons deployed to Mali on Operation Newcombe, as part of the UK's contribution to the UN's peacekeeping force.
 Here they formed the Long Range Reconnaissance Group, conducting patrols of up to 1500 km in length, in order to provide intelligence to the UN forces.